ZengjfOS/batTool/README.md

     2. 'push' to push file to Android P
     3. 'flash uk' to flash uboot/kernel to board
     4. 'flash all' to flash all file to board
+    5. 'flash all no erase' to flash all file to board with no erase data partition
-    5. 'apk' to install apk to board
+    6. 'apk' to install apk to board
-    6. Enter anything else to abort.
+    7. 'exit' to exit the bat program
 =========================================================
 ```